barbara095/Code-Refactor-A1/README.md

     styling attributes.
     - For instance, I changed the class names of the images under the content class to 'h2,' as the same styling attributes were applied to all 3 images.
-    - I did the same for the images under the content class.
+    - I did the same for the images under the benefits class.